theicfire/makefiletutorial/newer_design/src/index.md

 ## Error handling with `-k`, `-i`, and `i`
 <!--  (Section 5.4) -->
 Add `-k` when running make to continue running even in the face of errors.
 Helpful if you want to see all the errors of Make at once.
-Add a "-" before a command to suppress the error
+Add a `-` before a command to suppress the error
-Add "-i" to make to have this happen for every command.
+Add `-i` to make to have this happen for every command.

 <!--  (Section 5.4) -->
 ```makefile